 Variable Specification

 variable (a) (b) (c) (d)

-$\overline{map_t}$.069 .072 .072 .072
+$map_t$ .069 .072 .072 .072

 (.007) (.008) (.008) (.007)

-$lead_i$.020 .020 $.006$ $021$.013
+$lead_i$ .020 .006 $021^{}$ .013

 (.018) (.013) (.010) (.013)

 $lead_i \times map_t$ 026 020 011 020

 (.025) (.017) (.015) (.017)

 Service line included Public Private Public & private Public & private

-Missing-information units Separate group Separate group Together with Together w
+Missing-information units Separate group Separate group Together with Together with

 LSL units non-LSL units

 n = 12,719

-Table 2: Estimation results for the main diff-in-diff specification groups before the release of the lead map.
-But they also suggest that there was no divergence in the trends after the release.
-These figures, while controlling for neighborhood and use code, do not look qualitatively different from those plotted with simple averages by group.
+Table 2: Estimation results for the main diff-in-diff specification

 One takeaway from the figures is that the relatively small number of transactions conducted each week (about 100 on average, of which about 10 or fewer were for LSL units depending on the definition) probably resulted in the high fluctuations, lack of clear trends as well as wide confidence intervals for the average sale price estimates.
 Using cruder time measures such as fortnights, months and quarters does not appear to alleviate such problems to an extent enough for different conclusions to be drawn.

-Now I present my estimates for η , the coefficient of interest in the diff-in-diff regression (2), in columns (a) through (d) of table 2, along with robust standard errors.
+Now I present my estimates for $\eta$ , the coefficient of interest in the diff-in-diff regression (2), in columns (a) through (d) of table 2, along with robust standard errors.
 I similarly estimate the regression multiple times, changing between the public and private lines and different grouping methods.
 Columns (a) and (b) correspond to panels (a) and (b) of figure 3, respectively, grouping housing units based on either public or private service line material and including an extra dummy variable to indicate units with missing information; columns (c) and (d) correspond to panels (g) and (h), combining information on the public and private sides and grouping missing-information units with LSL and non-LSL units respectively.
-While all the estimates of γ all have the expected negative sign, none of the specifications produce a statistically significant estimate.
+While all the estimates of $\gamma$ all have the expected negative sign, none of the specifications produce a statistically significant estimate.

 In order to check if the insignificant estimate conceals any heterogeneity across different types of homebuyers and housing units, I perform two additional exercises.
-First, I consider a triple-difference model, and expand the sample to include commercial- and office-use
+First, I consider a triple-difference model, and expand the sample to include commercial- and office-use property.
+I estimate where the new indicator $res_i$ is equal to one if unit i is residential, and zero otherwise (the